Add To Favorites

 Read and respond to the poetry of Langston Hughes then write original poems using Crayola® Gel Markers.

-Write your own poems, trying out structures, techniques, and topics similar to those of Langston Hughes.
+Students write their own poems, trying out structures, techniques, and topics similar to those of Langston Hughes.
 Share poems-in-progress.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step